aakansha113/fastapi-mysql-docker-compose/README.md

 This project demonstrates a multi-container application using FastAPI as the backend and MySQL as the database, orchestrated with Docker Compose.
 It includes CRUD operations for managing users.

 ## ✅ Features
--FastAPI backend running inside a Docker container -MySQL database with persistent storage
+-FastAPI backend running inside a Docker container.

+-MySQL database with persistent storage.

--Docker Compose for multi-container orchestration
+-Docker Compose for multi-container orchestration.

 ## 📂 Project Structure